Position Statements and Handouts (for the public)

 This paper explains the down side of the stress animals experience when they visit our clinics, and offers suggestions and resources for the entire veterinary team to reduce the stress and increase the fun.

-Dominance Position Statement
+DOWNLOADDominance Position Statement

 This statement has been developed for the purpose of clarifying how AVSAB views the theory of dominance relationships between animals.
 We also hope that it helps to dispel some myths that have recently become more prevalent among some who work in this field.

-Puppy Socialization Position Statement
+DOWNLOADPuppy Socialization Position Statement

 This statement hopes to increase awareness of the need for socialization in puppies and raise the issue of how vaccination protocols affect the socialization process in puppy classes.

-Breed Specific Legislation Position Statement
+DOWNLOADBreed Specific Legislation Position Statement

 This statement was developed as a review of the efficacy of breed-specific legislation, and AVSAB’s position on these policies.

-AVSAB Response Statement to Cesar 911
+DOWNLOADAVSAB Response Statement to Cesar 911

 This statement was developed as response to the episode of the television show Cesar 911 which raised questions about the use of humane training methods.